story98763

 YN Waiting for someone to validate your witless psychoanalysis, that is.

-In turn, Lydia makes a show of dragging her eyes through the page, then finally shutting the tome and placing it delicately aside.
+Lydia makes a show of dragging her eyes through the page, then finally shutting the tome and placing it delicately aside.
 She bats her eyelashes at you and assumes an irritating customer service tone.

 LD Your kindness is ever so appreciated.